IasmimGonzalez/themealdb/README.md

 - Readable code (variable names, structures) ok
 - Paging or infinite scrolling - ok
 - At least one unit test - not ok
-- Deploy to a server (AWS, Heroku, Azure, etc) - ok
+- Deploy to a server (AWS, Heroku, Azure, etc) - not ok

 ## Extra Points
 - Persist the loaded data (any database or serialized)